MA Promotional Media: Public Relations, Advertising and Marketing

 Our compulsory modules apply fields such as sociology, anthropology, feminist studies, digital media and digital cultural studies to public relations, advertising and marketing, exploring how these and other promotional professions work together, where they overlap, and where the tensions lie.

-You also have the freedom to choose optional modules from across theory and practice in different departments.
+You also have the freedom to choose optional modules from across theory and practice in different subject areas.

 Goldsmiths prides itself on its innovative and critical approaches, and you will be encouraged to immerse yourself in its wider intellectual environment to deepen your understanding of the cultural infrastructure surrounding PR, Advertising, Marketing and other promotional work.